Freshmen

 • SAT or ACT scores

 • Domestic applicants may choose to apply test-optional.
-For those who want to submit test scores with their application, find out more about our flexible score submission policies
+If you want to submit your test score with your application, find out more about our flexible score submission policies

-• Non-native English speakers may submit a TOEFL, IELTS, or Duolingo English Test instead of an SAT/ACT.
+• Non-native English speakers may submit a TOEFL, IELTS, or Duolingo English test result instead of an SAT/ACT score

 Learn more about our admission guidelines and admission standards for freshmen.